Large Format Photography

 The zone system was created by the pioneering photographers of the western landscape, Ansel Adams and Edward Weston.
 By using this technique in the field, photographers can better control the values (that is, lightness or darkness) in an image, so that light and dark areas can be represented correctly in the final print.
 This system produces the best negatives and transparencies for creative printmaking.

 Steven Fey is available for group and individual workshops on the zone system, large-format equipment, and custom color and black & white printmaking.
 Please contact the gallery for further information.

-To learn more about the zone system, click here.
+To learn more about the zone system, visit this Wikipedia page.